aichaos/aiml2rs/README.md

 aiml2rs
 =======

-Tools to convert AIML code into RiveScript code.
+Tools to convert AIML code into RiveScript code -- and back!

 Scripts
 =======